asibahi/asibahi.github.io/content/thoughts/2024-11-14-parsing-hearthstone-deck-codes.md

     combinator::{
-        cond,      // calls a parser only if a condition is met map,       // maps the result of a parser map_opt,   // maps the result of a parser with a function that returns Option opt,       // optional parser, for a value. returns Option verify,    // verifies the result of the parser satisfies a condition },
+        cond,      // calls a parser only if a condition is met map,       // maps the result of a parser map_opt,   // maps the result of a parser to an Option opt,       // optional parser, for a value. returns Option verify,    // verifies the result satisfies a condition },
     multi::{
-        length_count, // gets a number from first parser, then applies second parser that many times many0,        // repeats a parser until it fails, returns result in a Vec.
+        length_count, // gets a number from first parser,
-    },
+                      // then applies second parser that many times many0,        // repeats a parser until it fails. returns Vec },
     sequence::{
         pair,       // call first parser, then second parser.